 Collection

 Structural mistakes named.
 No client names.
 No fabricated metrics.
-Only the structure of the catch.
+Each pattern separates the visible event from the decision structure that made the event possible.

 March 11, 2026